Aadv1k/gdoc.vim/README.md

 let g:token_directory = '/some-directory'                     " Defaults to '~/.vim/'
 ```

+[NOTE]: Directories specified must exist - they will not be created by this plugin.

 These paths will be valid both on windows and unix as they are passed through [`os.path.expanduser()`](https://docs.python.org/3/library/os.path.html#os.path.expanduser) in python.

 - `g:token_directory` is where token for your api should live, if you don't